Holding, Sailing Sheet Installation, Sandra Hawkins 2019

 In this installation, the positioning of the knots and the graceful drape of the sailing sheets reveal their historically overlooked beauty.

-The act of tying the Bowline and Reef Knots using ropes called sailing sheets is taken for granted as a functional purpose driven activity.
-However, I am struck by their artful creation through manipulating of sailing sheets for their appearance separate from function.
+The act of tying the Bowline and Reef Knots using ropes called sailing sheets is taken for granted as a functional, purpose-driven activity.
+However, I am struck by their artful creation, achieved by manipulating the sails’ sheets, for an appearance separate from function.

 I am relocating the meaning of these knots from a functional context into an interdisciplinary contemporary art discourse.
-I am conceptually and metaphorically relating the knots to hold-on in times of uncertainty such as with the impacts of rapid climate warming.
-In these ways this installation deconstructs perceptual boundaries relating to identity and memory.
+I am conceptually and metaphorically relating the knots to holding on in times of uncertainty, such as the impacts of rapid climate change.
+In these ways, this installation deconstructs perceptual boundaries relating to identity and memory.

 The sailing culture’s rich visual language of symbols, processes, structures and functional tools, including these knots, inspires me to think beyond traditional Western definitions of what is art.
-Within this sailing linguistic, I am intrigued by the inherent metaphors I see relating to strategies for navigating the unpredictability of climate warming, such as the impacts from shifts in water levels.
+Within this sailing language, I am intrigued by the inherent metaphors I see relating to strategies for navigating the unpredictability of climate change, such as the impacts of shifts in water levels.

-References: Metaphors in Climate Change Discourse, by Jorunn Skinnemoenn, University of Oslo, September 7, 2009.
+References: Metaphors in Climate Change Discourse, by Jorunn Skinnemoen, University of Oslo, September 7, 2009.

 The Shape(s) of Water, 2018.

 This is a quick sketch of myself I did in my notebook during a course exercise in memoir writing through art at the Ottawa School of Art.
-One of the other students commented, “She has a kind face,” thus its title.
+One of the other students commented, “She has a kind face,” which gave it its title.

 Category: